4W4I5/Semester-5-Notes/README.md

 ## OS

-NOTE:: Refer to the book for main content
+> [!NOTE]

-NOTE:: look @ Quick Notes 1 for sessional 1 prep, the notes themselves will not have any content that was missed during class
+> look @ Quick Notes 1 for sessional 1 prep, the notes themselves will not have any content that was missed during class

 | Week #      | Date                                                | Status      | Content                                                |
 | ----------- | --------------------------------------------------- | ----------- | ------------------------------------------------------ |